linsalrob/PhiSpy/README.md

 - `genbank file`: The input DNA sequence file in GenBank format.
 - `output directory`: The output directory is the directory where the final output file will be created.

 If you have new genome, we recommend annotating it using the [RAST server](http://rast.nmpdr.org/rast.cgi) or [PROKKA](https://github.com/tseemann/prokka).

-After annotation, you can download the genome directory from the server.
+RAST has a server that allows you to upload and download the genome (and can handle lots of genomes), while PROKKA is stand-alone software.

 ### gzip support